stockgeeks/spring-kafka-poison-pill/README.md

 This example project has 3 different branches:

-* `master` : no configuration to protect the consumer application (`stock-tick-consumer-avro`) against the poison pill scenario.
+* `master` : no configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario.
-* TODO : configuration to protect the consumer application (`stock-tick-consumer-avro`) against the poison pill scenario by simply logging the poison pill(s) and continue consuming.
+* TODO : configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario by simply logging the poison pill(s) and continue consuming.
-* TODO : configuration to protect the consumer application (`stock-tick-consumer-avro`) against the poison pill scenario by publishing the poison pill(s) to a dead letter topic `stock-ticks-avro.DLT` and continue consuming.
+* TODO : configuration to protect the consumer application (`stock-quote-consumer-avro`) against the poison pill scenario by publishing the poison pill(s) to a dead letter topic `stock-quotes-avro.DLT` and continue consuming.

 ## Compile to the project